After Trump says he could wipe Afghanistan 'off the face of the earth', its leaders seek 'clarification'

 "While the Afghan government supports the U.S. efforts for ensuring peace in Afghanistan, the government underscores that foreign heads of state cannot determine Afghanistan’s fate," the Afghanistan president's office said in a statement.
 "Given the multifaceted relationship between Afghanistan and the United States, the Government of the Islamic Republic of Afghanistan calls for clarification on the U.S. President's statements."

-The comments came as the top U.S. diplomat for Afghanistan Reconciliation, Zalmay Khalilzad, arrived in Kabul for discussions with Afghan leadership on the next steps to reach an agreement to end to America's longest war.
-The U.S. Special Representative's trip as well as his meetings had been announced by the State Department prior to the president's remarks.
+The comments came as the top U.S. diplomat for Afghanistan Reconciliation, Zalmay Khalilzad, arrived in Kabul for discussions with Afghan leadership on the next steps to reach an agreement to end America's longest war.
+The U.S. special representative's trip, as well as his meetings, had been announced by the State Department prior to the president's remarks.

 Khalilzad is in Kabul this week "identifying a national negotiating team that can participate in intra-Afghan negotiations," according to a statement from the State Department.
 The Afghan government has previously refused to speak directly with the Taliban and expressed frustration about being left out of the negotiating process.